juliakamin/juliakamin.github.io/_pages/about.md

 Hello.
 I'm  a researcher who works with organizations that leverage social science to foster social cohesion both on and off line.

 Today, I spend most of my time as the Managing Director of [Prosocial Design Network](https://www.prosocialdesign.org/), a nonprofit that promotes healthy online spaces by connecting research to practice.
-I'm also a research consultant with [Civic Health Project](https://www.civichealthproject.org/), where I help organizations that are working to bridge divides in the US measure their impact.
+I'm also a research consultant with [Civic Health Project](https://www.civichealthproject.org/), where I help organizations that are bridging divides [measure their impact](https://www.listenfirstproject.org/goals-and-measures).

 I'm passionate about making research relevant, connecting researchers and practitioners to both translate research to practice but also catalyze more practice-informed research.
 If you're on that same path, let's talk.

+julia [at] prosocialdesign [dot] org